awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_iam.PolicyStatement[]
 - *Default:* No permissions

-The IAM policy statements to add permissions for running the integration tests.
+The IAM Policy statements to add permissions for running the integration tests.

 ---